 Terminating or Modifying Spousal Support Upon Early Retirement

 In re.
 Marriage of Shimkus involved a husband’s request to terminate spousal support.
 He and his wife divorced after a marriage of 22 years, and two years after the divorce the husband sought to terminate spousal support payments based upon his decision to retire at age 61.
 The husband was a firefighter; and, according to California law, the “normal retirement age” for a firefighter is 55.

 Upon considering the evidence, including the husband’s testimony that he was retiring, “because [he] was too old to do the job adequately,” the trial court granted his request to terminate spousal support.
 But, the Court of Appeal for California’s Fourth District issued a partial reversal.
 While it agreed that the husband’s retirement prior to age 65 was adequate justification for his request, it stated that the lower court must weigh the spousal support factors to determine whether a termination or modification was more appropriate.

 North County, CA Divorce Lawyer

 When seeking to establish, modify or terminate spousal support in California, it is critical to carefully assess all of the unique facts and circumstances involved in your individual case.
 The terms of your divorce decree are important, as are the various factors that merit consideration in spousal support matters under California law.
 If you are preparing for a divorce or have questions about modifying or terminating spousal support, the Law Office of Renkin & Associates can help.
-To request a confidential consultation, please call (888) 837-3564 or inquire online today.
+To request a confidential case evaluation, please call 619-299-7100 or inquire online today.